 The main web interface will have a dashboard, to display information from the most important services.
 We’re intending to make it possible to embed web views from custom services as part of that dashboard, so that custom integrations can be presented prominently if desired.

 To facilitate embedded views we’ll likely need to define some form of registering interface, where a service can present itself as view-compatible, and the user can choose between available views/services to display.

-The hope at this stage is to make some kind of ‘web store’ type page which allows a user to find and select integrations/extensions they’re interested in from within the Companion web interface.
+We’re planning to make a ‘web store’ type page which allows a user to find and select integrations/extensions they’re interested in from within the BlueOS web interface.
 That will likely require some level of standardisation of the installation process for extensions, but comes with the significant benefit that extensions would become effectively plug-and-play for users.

 Different extensions require access to different things.
 Some will require access to connected peripherals (e.g. USB devices), and many will likely require some level of access to mavlink messages from the autopilot, as well as the ability to send mavlink messages to the autopilot and/or topside.
 It’s also possible that certain integrations will want/need to communicate with or interface with other extensions.

 We’ll need to make these available, but for us to get this right from as early as possible it’s important for us to know what kind of extensions you’re interested in making - please feel free to comment below with extension ideas you may be interested in, or think others may find useful